Rishthegreat/Notes/School/Cold War.md

 #### American Occupation of Japan
 - Controlled until 1951
 - Best way to get rid of US is for Japan to cooperate
+- Forced a democratic government with more freedoms for citizens and women in general
+- Japan could invest in the industry since they did not have to maintain their army because the US was there